-The reform of research assessment will likely include recognising the diversity of roles, activities, and outputs of researchers as well as activities contributing to research integrity, inclusivity and gender equality, Open Science, and societal impact.
+- The adoption of ResearchComp at an organisation could support the informing of research assessors about the added value of relevant reformed research assessment criteria activities, and outputs of researchers as well as activities contributing to research integrity, inclusivity and gender equality, Open Science, and societal impact.
 This broadening of research assessment criteria allows more researchers to be positively recognised and rewarded in research assessment.
 At the same time, this broadening of research assessment criteria could result in increased competition between candidates for research jobs/grants and other potentially negative and unwanted effects.
 Organisations should monitor reforms in research assessment criteria for any negative and unwanted effects